PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 channel-slice, bridge-owner, terminal-affine, core, pass-efficiency, architecture, and TensorFlow-import-blocked suites sequentially.
 Commit and push only; do not create or update a pull request.

+## Pre-terminal affine post-ADD evidence implementation checkpoint

+Only the first direct indexed affine post-ADD invocation now assigns its unchanged result to `_pre_terminal_affine_post_add_stats`.
+It remains between the channel-slice cluster and `_pre_terminal_affine_slice_pad_concat_stats`, and continues to forward the same ModelIR and Session LayoutState.

+The two later direct calls and the terminal-slice orchestration occurrence are unchanged.
+No tensor-count proxy is needed because the owner prunes only after a positive rewrite, and no reconciliation branch consumes the staged result.

+Focused indexed-owner, channel-slice, bridge-owner, and terminal-affine coverage is `165 passed in 1.17s`.
+The sequential indexed-owner, channel-slice, bridge-owner, terminal-affine, complete SPP, concat-unary-conv, late-SPP, shape-extract, QKV, split/conv bridge, Hardswish-SE, late hard-activation, SINet terminal, Expand/Squeeze, late-layout, constant-fold/cast, shared-context, core, pass-efficiency, architecture, and TensorFlow-import-blocked gate is `761 passed in 28.24s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.

+At resume, inspect the preceding channel-slice/pad/Mul orchestration cluster.
+Determine whether its runner already propagates complete ordered results and whether any child can prune without a positive counter before adding mutation evidence.
+Commit and push only; do not create or update a pull request.